dev-cetera/df_type/README.md

 No matter how you choose to contribute, your involvement is greatly appreciated and valued!

----
+### Discord Server

+Feel free to ask questions and engage with the community here: https://discord.gg/8hcxk6ZD

-### Chief Maintainer:
+## Chief Maintainer:

 📧 Email _Robert Mollentze_ at robmllze@gmail.com

-### Dontations:
+## Dontations:

 If you're enjoying this package and find it valuable, consider showing your appreciation with a small donation.
 Every bit helps in supporting future development.
 You can donate here:

 https://www.buymeacoffee.com/robmllze

----

 ## License

 This project is released under the MIT License.
-See [LICENSE](https://raw.githubusercontent.com/robmllze/df_type/main/LICENSE) for more information.
+See [LICENSE](https://raw.githubusercontent.com/dev-cetera/df_type/main/LICENSE) for more information.